dodderingstalwart/carnac/README.md

 # Roadmap
 * Input the database to an LLVM in order to create modern Carnac jokes and/or insults.
 * That will create new Carnac jokes based on current events.
+* Added it to my website for random jokes/insults.